 And she knew they would still see themselves as loving, loyal subjects.
 They would still believe that their god would reward them for this.

-Athaliah tore her clothes, and threw her accusations in their faces, for that was all she could do.
-And they stepped back in shock, but only for a moment.
-Then they stepped forward, faces hardened, angry now at her for her outburst.
+And so Athaliah tore her clothes, and threw her accusations in their faces, for that was all she could do.
+And they stepped back in shock, genuinely surprised at her fury, but only for a moment.
+Then they stepped forward again, faces hardened, angry now at her for her outburst.
+For she had broken the hallowed peace of their god’s house, and so she was at fault.

 They were angry that she felt angered by their actions.
 For were they not simply doing their god’s will, as best they could.
 They were in the right, and so she must be in the wrong.
 How dare she stand there and accuse them, they thought, when they were trying so hard to follow God’s will.
 How dare she try to stop them from doing what they knew to be right.
 How dare she be hurt by what they had no choice to do.